Vihar2002/AI-Code-Reviewer/README.md

 git commit -m "your commit message"

-The script analyzes the new code and prints a short AI review before allowing the commit.
+The script analyzes the modified code and prints an AI-generated review before allowing the commit.

-Example:
+Example Output
 [ai-review] Sending code changes for AI analysis...
 File: test.py
 --------------------------------------------------